{{ vm.item.title }}

 Or, after you've had a long day at work and you just want to decompress, you can go for a run.
 More than that, if you have a goal, you gain purpose from the craving to achieve it.
 Running focuses the mind while helping you in other areas of your life.

-Does team mentality help you achieve more?
+Do you think a team mentality helps you achieve more?

 It’s great to have a community of people interested in the same thing as you.
 You can lean on them when you need to and use their expertise to help you to improve.
 It’s also just nice to have someone to talk to about the thing that excites you.